TryCatchHCF/PacketWhisper/README.md

 <b>Answer:</b> I hate project dependencies in my operational tools.
 I keep my projects as atomic, self-contained as possible for maximum reliability, especially on the client side where I may not control the environment and/or have minimal privileges.

+<b>Question:</b> "Why isn't PacketWhisper a project fork of Cloakify Toolset?"

+<b>Answer:</b> Same answer as above.
+We only need a very specific subset of Cloakify's capabilities, and adding everything else to PacketWhisper would just lead to a cluttered directory and tools/ciphers that can't be used by PacketWhisper.
+Since I own both projects, I'm keeping any relevant changes synchronized between the two.
+(So far only some bug fixes for edge cases I uncovered.)

 # Run PacketWhisper
 $ python ./packetWhisper.py